Llerena, Badajoz: Inquisition Court

 In 1508, the Tribunal del Santo Oficio of the Inquisition court was instituted.
-Obtained by the influence of the degree Luis Zapata, Director and Advisor to Isabella, it was aided by the existence of Jewish population in the lower Extremadura.
+Obtained by the influence of the degree Luis Zapata, Director and Advisor to Isabella, it was aided by the existence of a Jewish population in lower Extremadura.
 It was the third Court of Spain, as regards the extension of its jurisdiction.
-It occupied 42.260 square kilometers, and included the bishoprics of Ciudad Rodrigo, Piacenza, Coria, and Badajoz.
+It occupied 42,260 square kilometers, and included the bishoprics of Ciudad Rodrigo, Piacenza, Coria, and Badajoz.
 Occupying three headquarters in Llerena, the Priory Palace in Zapatería Street, the House maestral Street La Prison and finally, until its abolition in 1834, Palace of the Zapata, now justice in la Corredera Street today.

-Its period of maximum splendor was in the 16th century that had seven convents, as well as a great cultural activity.
-During this century there was a large population increase only diminished by certain emigration to the new world, becoming the second largest population centre of Extremadura in 1591 behind capital Badajoz.
-At the end of the century had 8,300 inhabitants.
+Its period of maximum splendor was in the 16th century when it had seven convents, as well as a great cultural activity.
+During this century there was a large population increase that had only decreased by a certain amount of emigration to the New World, becoming the second largest population centre of Extremadura in 1591, behind the capital of Badajoz.
+At the end of the century it had 8,300 inhabitants.

-In 1594, the census of population in the provinces and marches of the Crown of Castile in the 16th century was part of the Leon province and had 2,066 neighbors, including its suburbs of Llerena such as Maguilla.
+In 1594, the census of population in the provinces and marches of the Crown of Castile in the 16th century was part of the Leon province and had 2,066 neighbors, including the suburbs of Llerena such as Maguilla.

 In the year 1640, due to the growth it had achieved, Philip IV granted Llerena the title of City.

 Decline

-By the end of the 17th century began the city's decline influenced by several factors: the political crisis in the Spanish Empire, war with Portugal, little suitable local rulers, the Moorish expulsion and successive plagues which was kept isolated from the outside during quarantine.
+By the end of the 17th century the city's decline had begun, influenced by several factors: the political crisis in the Spanish Empire, war with Portugal, few suitable local rulers, the Moorish expulsion and successive plagues which kept it isolated from the outside during the quarantine.

-18th century achieved during the municipal independence places of Higuera de Llerena in 1786 and Maguilla in 1749, which had previously belonged to its City Council.
+In the 18th century the places of Higuera de Llerena in 1786 and Maguilla in 1749 achieved independence from the municipality.
+They had previously belonged to its City Council.